henryrestive/infra-docs/Azure-DataPlatform.md

 - `outputs.tf`: This file contains global outputs that provide information about resources provisioned by the data platform.
 - `terraform.tfstate` should be stored remotely in an Azure Storage Account provided by Viva cloud team, we will configure terraform backend accordingly:

+example of how to create a storage account and a blob container using Azure CLI:
   ```
   RESOURCE_GROUP_NAME=tfstate
   STORAGE_ACCOUNT_NAME=tfstate$RANDOM